uristdwarf/wiki-files/home.md

 You can even edit this page and add some more info, just don't remove info which might be helpful for others (and instead add helpful things like screenshots)

+## Beyond the first steps
+If your looking for something to do, there's a lot of MediaWiki articles that were imported and are somewhat messy.
+Help edit them and organise them to files, and I can then put the best of them on the sidebar.

+Otherwise, you can try writing articles about something recent you learned.
+Too little to write about?
+Try [Tips and tricks](/tips-and-tricks).
 ## Note for kood/Jõhvi staff
 There's a special role which gives some administrative powers, please contact me on Discord (Urmas Rist) if you wish to have this role.